-I work on a platform that deals with money for its community.
+I worked on a rewards platform that deals with money for its community.
 So when things go wrong, they can go really wrong.

 Long story short, we once faced an issue with our third-party server over a weekend and this led to the loss of some data for a number of users.
-And knowing the nature of our community, this could’ve been real bad for us.
-Luckily however, we managed to avoid a disastrous outcome with our crisis communication plan.
+And knowing the nature of our community, this could’ve been really bad for us.
+Luckily, however, we managed to avoid a disastrous outcome with our crisis communication plan.

 It’s one we came up with specifically for our product and our user base, and it’s helped us communicate better and faster.